 Suggestive: The evidence consists of post-implementation data on the number of clinic appointments scheduled for eligible patients, the proportion of these appointments kept by patients, and the proportion of those keeping their initial appointment returning for a subsequent visit within 6 months.

-- Many establishing medical home: About 49 percent of patients who kept their first appointment during the first 7 months of 2011 returned for a second appointment within 6 months, suggesting they had made the FQHC their medical home.
+- Many establishing medical home: About 46 percent of patients who kept their first appointment during the second 6 months of 2012 returned for a second appointment within 6 months, suggesting they had made the FQHC their medical home.

 Planning and Development ProcessKey steps included the following: